Quantum-forge/.github/profile/README.md

 Creating software and tools acessible to everyone.

 # A peek into the future
-- An IDE primarily for programming in rust
+- Ink, an IDE primarily for programming in rust

 - An interpreted programming/scripting language